robertwayne/template-rocket-svelte-spa/README.md

 - Contains a simple fairing for handling CORS requests.
 - Contains a simple fairing for a Content Security Policy.
-- **Expects to connect to a PostgreSQL database**.
-Remove this fairing in `main.rs` if you don't need a database.
+- **The PostgreSQL fairing is disabled by default.**.
+Add this fairing in `main.rs` if you wish to use it.

 ## Client Notes